Lujain23/A3_Question1/README.md

 # Video Link:
 https://youtu.be/L25hWSC5YaE

-preferably to be ran with IntelliI IDEA.
+preferably to be ran with IntelliJ IDEA.

 # Files Included:
 1. COMP3005_A3 folder